 It seems to take a large toll on the male seahorse’s body to give birth.
 He uses a lot of his own nutrients while he is taking care of the eggs.

 He also uses a lot of oxygen at this time.
 During the incubation period, the male seahorse is not able to do very much at all, and this can last up to 45 days.
-This is because he is using all of his energy providing for the eggs.
+This is because he is using all of his energy to provide for the eggs.

 After he gives birth, the male seahorse is left to recover.
 This takes several days, and the seahorse is unable to eat during this time.